MaxLarter/maxlarter.github.io/README.md

-put NA where empty or not needed when updating pub list on website: get pdf and add to _pdfs folder with sane name (avoid too many spaces)
+put NA where empty or not needed when updating pub list on website: get pdf and add to _pdfs folder with same name (avoid too many spaces)

 get exact title of paper, and url of the file on the github _pdfs folder and add them to publications/pdf_urls.csv => formatted like this title,pdf_url - replace spaces with '%20'